Managing Scripts With Script Menu

 Now, here's another tip.
 Rather than create an iTunes folder in username / Library / Scripts / Applications, organize your iTunes scripts in the username / Library / Scripts / iTunes folder and put an alias to that iTunes folder in the username / Library / Scripts / Applications folder.
 Now, your iTunes scripts will be available from any application in the User area of Script Menu and at the top when iTunes is active.

 Remember that if you run an iTunes script and iTunes is not active, the script will probably activate iTunes.
 This may not always be desirable.
-Sometimes, I will put this snippet of code at the top of any script that may fire iTunes when I'd prefer that not to happen:
+Sometimes, I will call the handler below in any script that may fire iTunes when I'd prefer that not to happen:

--- continue with the rest of the script here...
+-- proceed with the rest of the script

 This will prevent the script from continuing if iTunes is not active.